github99er/DynamicArrayStack/Description.md

 # Introduction Stack Data Structure

 A stack is a container abstraction that maintains values in order based on their time of insertion.
-When a value is removed from the stack it is the value that has been most recently added to the stack In a stack abstraction the only item we are allowed to access is the topmost item.
+When a value is removed from the stack it is the value that has been most recently added to the stack.
+In a stack abstraction the only item we are allowed to access is the topmost item.
 Every time we add to the stack the previous item is in-accessible while the last one added is.
 ### Behaviors (methods) of a Stack:

 | Behavior | README |